contao/docs/docs/manual/guides/local-installation/laragon.en.md

 - Start Laragon
 - The goal is to create a sample website "*mycompany*" that runs with Contao 4.9.
-- Open "*Menu*" &gt; "*Create new website"* in the Laragon Management Panel (or alternatively right-click the Laragon tray icon in the Laragon Management Panel) and select the entry "Contao *4.9 Website ..."*:
+- Open "*Menu*" &gt; "*Create new website*" in the Laragon Management Panel (or alternatively right-click the Laragon tray icon in the Laragon Management Panel) and select the entry "Contao *4.9 Website ...*":

 ![Create new website](/de/guides/local-installation/images/de/laragon/18_laragon_websiteproject.png?width=500px&classes=shadow)